buendiadas/solidity-cron/README.md

 ## Using Cron

-While we explore a generic clock compiler, some clocks are provided to test in Rinkeby, and their solidity code can be found at [./contracts/clocks](./contracts/clocks).
+While we explore a generic clock compiler, we have set some clocks provided to test in Rinkeby, tracking the amount of days/months/hours since the network was released.

+Their solidity code can be found at [./contracts/clocks](./contracts/clocks).

 | Test Contract | Cron expression | Network | Address
 | ------------- |----|------|:-------------:|